MarkoKupresanin/Hackathon-March-22/README.md

 # Hackathon-March

 **ContentView.swift**
-> Main page of the app when first opened
+> Main page of the app when first opened.

 **SummerView.swift**
-> Summer page of the app with all its contents
+> Summer page of the app with all its contents.

 **SpringView.swift**
-> Spring page of the app with all its contents
+> Spring page of the app with all its contents.

 **FallView.swift**
-> Fall page of the app with all its contents
+> Fall page of the app with all its contents.

 **WinterView.swift**
-> Winter page of the app with all its contents
+> Winter page of the app with all its contents.

+**Launch Screen.storyboard**
+> The launch screen of the app.

 __________________________________________________________________________________________________